privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 we decided that the Yivi app would first implement the OpenID4VP protocol with the SD-JWT VC credential format.

 Since OpenID4VP is only meant for disclosures, there would be no way to get SD-JWT VCs into the Yivi app.
-It was therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.
+We therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.

 Enabling support is opt-in for existing Yivi issuers, and will be explained in detail in this article.